-Alberto Biagetti and Laura Baldassari draw their inspiration from the world around them, from human behaviour and contemporary society’s greatest obsessions.
-Their work is rich with references and suggestions that guide the observer through a constructed environment where the body, objects and surrounding space create an emotional short-circuit.
+Biagetti and Baldassari draw their inspiration from the world around them, from human behaviour and contemporary society’s greatest obsessions.

-Atelier Biagetti is the Milan-based practice of Alberto Biagetti and artist Laura Baldassari.
-Atelier Biagetti’s works include installations, objects and performances and can be found in public institutions, private spaces, museums and galleries in Italy and abroad such as: The Triennale di Milano – Art Basel Design Miami – Secondome, Rome – Galleria Riccardo Crespi, Milan – Galerie Italienne, Paris – Roehrs & Boetsch, Zurich – Hostler Burrows, New York.
+The work of Atelier Biagetti includes installations, objects and performances and can be found in public institutions, private spaces, museums and galleries in Italy and abroad such as: Triennale di Milano – Art Basel Design Miami – Secondome, Roma – Galleria Riccardo Crespi, Milano – Galerie Italienne, Paris – Roehrs & Boetsch, Zurich – Hostler Burrows, New York.